man-group/ArcticDB/docs/mkdocs/docs/azure.md

 ### 2. Create a resource-group

 This is not required but best practice would be to create a new resource-group to try out arcticdb.
+Resource groups are there to help you collect together and manage related resources in Azure.
 Set your chosen `<REGION>` here.
 If you use an existing resource-group then replace that in the examples below.
 ```sh
 az group create --name arcticdb --location <REGION>
 ```